 Monday, August 2, 2021

 Virtual (confirmed participants will receive a link)

 Currently, we are offering both the Adult and Youth MHFA curriculums in a completely virtual classroom.
-To register for this training, please email firstname.lastname@example.org with your first and last name.
-We encourage you to check back on our website regularly for future training dates and the latest updates on our events, including how they will be impacted given the circumstances.
+As of July 6, this training is at capacity.
+Thank you for your interest!
+We encourage you to check back on our website regularly for future training dates as well as the latest updates on our events and how they will be impacted given the circumstances.